apache/commons-jcs/CONTRIBUTING.md

 ---------------

 + Make sure you have a [JIRA account](https://issues.apache.org/jira/).
 + Make sure you have a [GitHub account](https://github.com/signup/free).
+This is not essential, but makes providing patches much easier.
 + If you're planning to implement a new feature it makes sense to discuss your changes on the [dev list](https://commons.apache.org/mail-lists.html) first.
 This way you can make sure you're not wasting your time on something that isn't considered to be in Apache Commons JCS's scope.
 + Submit a [Jira Ticket][jira] for your issue, assuming one does not already exist.
   + Clearly describe the issue including steps to reproduce when it is a bug.
   + Make sure you fill in the earliest version that you know has the issue.
 + Find the corresponding [repository on GitHub](https://github.com/apache/?query=commons-), [fork](https://help.github.com/articles/fork-a-repo/) and check out your forked repository.
+If you don't have a GitHub account, you can still clone the Commons repository.

 Making Changes
 --------------

 + Create a _topic branch_ for your isolated work.
-  * Usually you should base your branch on the `master` or `trunk` branch.
+  * Usually you should base your branch on the `master` branch.
   * A good topic branch name can be the JIRA bug id plus a keyword, e.g. `JCS-123-InputStream`.
   * If you have submitted multiple JIRA issues, try to maintain separate branches and pull requests.
 + Make commits of logical units.